 Among the many Assamese Cusines, Tupula Bhat (Sticky rice cooked in koupat i.e. Pyrnium leaf) is generally consumed by the Singpho, Ahom, Mising and Deuri tribes with side dishes Mati Mahor dail (Black Gram Dal), Guti aloo fry (baby potatoes fry), Posolar bhaji (Plantain Stem Stir Fry), Gahori Mangsor Jhul (Pork Curry) etc.

-Kharisa diya Jiya Maasor Torkari (Fish Curry with Bamboo Shoots) and Sukan Maas Pithaguri jhool (Dry Fish rice flour curry) is a well-liked dish of both the tribal and non-tribal with steamed rice.
+Kharisa diya Jiya Maasor Torkari (Fish Curry with Bamboo Shoots) and Sukan Maas Pithaguri jhool (Dry Fish rice flour curry) is a well-liked dishes of both tribal and non-tribal with steamed rice.
 A special dish- Sewadiya bhat (steamed sticky Bora rice) with Kumuradiya Hanhor mangso (ash gourd and duck meat curry) culinary speciality of the Ahom community.
 Amroli Paruah Tup fry is one of the authentic Ahom traditional food.
 Ahoms love to eat during Bohaag month of the Assamese calendar.

 Meanwhile, hot-spicy chutneys are commonly used as an accompaniment with the meals by the indie population.
 Tilor Chutney (Sesame chutney), Maan Dhaniya Pator Chutney prepared with Eryngo, Culantro with coriander leaves, Ou Tengar Chutney (elephant apple chutney) which can also be cooked with Puthi Maas (Ticto Barb fish) as curry served with rice.
 Crab is also popular among the Rabhas, Bodos, Tiwas, Morans, Muttocks and Sonowal Kacharis, which is prepared into chutney i.e Kekura Podinar Chutney and also cooked to curry.